larami10/Filterable-Products-Table-React-Tutorial/README.md

-# products-react-tutorial
+# filterable-products-react-tutorial

-A simple Filterable Product table.
+A simple Filterable Products table featuring:

 1. User can filter the Product table by entering a substring of a category in the Search input box.
 2. User can filter the Product table by using the checkbox to display stocked and unstocked products.